Mary Faraci, shown above with her family, spent her remaining years dedicated to helping women in her community who were undergoing cancer treatment.

 In the Right Place

-Fifteen years ago, when Mary was first diagnosed with breast cancer, she was referred to AMITA Health Alexian Brothers Medical Center Elk Grove Village by some of the physicians she worked with.
+Fifteen years ago, when Mary was first diagnosed with breast cancer, she was referred to Ascension Alexian Brothers by some of the physicians she worked with.
 A mother of two young children, Mary had to undergo breast surgery and reconstruction, radiation and chemotherapy.

 “You don’t think it’s going to happen to you.
 When it does, you’re vulnerable,” Frank said.
 “You don’t know what to do.
 They help you through it.”

 When Mary would go in for treatment, Frank said it would upset her to see so many women there by themselves, without any friends or family.

 “She felt bad,” Frank said.
 “She felt like nobody should go through that alone.”

 Moved to want to help, she and Frank rallied their large family and support system to raise funds for the cancer boutique at Ascension Alexian Brothers, where women could participate in massage and art therapy, fitness and nutrition classes, as well as fittings for wigs or prosthetics to help them during their treatment journey.

 “Mary was brave.
 She didn’t know what was going to happen with her in the future.
 But she was still there, wanting to help other women,” Frank said.